ewhicher/matter/content/collections/case_studies/defining-a-market-leading-infotainment-experience.md

     content:
       -
         type: text
         text: 'We designed a benchmark for a best-in-class infotainment experience.
-The scorecard included 180+ metrics ranging from system performance and content to accessibility and brand.
-We ran the simulation model, competitor systems and apps against the benchmark to uncover new opportunities to improve the user experience across key use cases.'
+The tool included 180+ metrics across 42 use cases, covering topics from system performance and content to accessibility and brand. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Armed with the new tool, we tested the Mercedes product simulations against competitor systems and  market-leading apps.'
   -
     type: heading
     attrs: